ASTRAL0x33/Project_Scavenger/README.md

 ### ⚠️ Known Issues

-* On **Die Rise**, buildable tables may occasionally become interactable from the floor above due to the map's vertical layout.
+* On **Die Rise**, buildable tables may occasionally become interactable from the floor above, same issue may happen inside the Farm House in **Tranzit**.
 ---

 ## 🎉 You're done!